-I received a "presumptive positive screen" for Congenital Adrenal Hyperplasia (CAH).
+From a healthcare professional: I received a "presumptive positive screen" for congenital adrenal hyperplasia (CAH).
 What does this mean?

 Congenital adrenal hyperplasia (CAH) is due to enzymatic defects which impair the synthesis of cortisol and, frequently, aldosterone.
 CAH varies in its clinical presentation and severity.
 At birth, most males with CAH will appear normal.
 Some females with CAH will appear virilized.
 The most severe cases of CAH are associated with adrenal crisis and salt-wasting crisis.
 CAH due to 21-hydroxylase deficiency accounts for 95% of cases of CAH.
 Infants with CAH due to 21-hydroxylase deficiency have elevated 17-hydroxyprogesterone levels.
 The newborn screen tests for elevated 17-hydroxyprogesterone levels.
 A "presumptive positive screen for CAH" strongly suggests that the infant has CAH due to 21-hydroxylase deficiency.

 What should I do?

 You should immediately have the infant seen by a physician to look for signs and symptoms of adrenal insufficiency and salt wasting, such as lethargy, poor feeding, vomiting, hypotension, and dehydration.
 Infants with CAH may also be virilized and have acne, axillary hair, pubic hair, clitoromegaly, and/or ambiguous genitalia.